Ken Macdonald: Later career

 Macdonald retired as DPP on 31 October 2008, returning to private practice at Matrix Chambers and becoming a regular contributor to The Times, where he writes on law, security and politics.
-He was succeeded in the office by future Labour leader Keir Starmer.
+He was succeeded in the office by future Prime Minister Keir Starmer.
 In 2009, he was appointed a Visiting Professor of Law at the London School of Economics.
 In 2010, he became a Deputy High Court Judge and a member of the Advisory Board of the Centre for Criminology at the University of Oxford.

 On 14 December 2009, Macdonald wrote an article in The Times about the Chilcot Inquiry into the 2003 Iraq War.
 This article was more critical than anything that has been said so far by any of the senior civil servants who worked in Whitehall when Blair was prime minister.
 It attracted media interest also because Macdonald is a member of Matrix Chambers as is Cherie Blair.
 Macdonald describes Blair's "sycophancy towards power" and wrote that "since those sorry days we have frequently heard [Blair] repeating the self-regarding mantra that 'hand on heart, I only did what I thought was right'.
 But this is a narcissist's defence, and self-belief is no answer to misjudgment: it is certainly no answer to death."